serdarbsgn/gyrowheel/readme.md

 <img src="readme-photos/udp-mode-enter-en.png" alt="Enter IP on Phone" width="350"/>

 Select the "USE NETWORK" option and enter `192.168.1.42` into the first text field.
-After correctly entering the IP displayed on your PC, use GyroWheel Mode or Gamepad Mode.
+After correctly entering the IP displayed on your PC, use GyroWheel Mode, Gamepad Mode or Keyboard&Mouse mode.

 ## Bluetooth Mode Connection